vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 * The toolkit supports the deployment of OCP 4.4 or 4.5 with 3 master and 3 worker nodes without any storage provisioners.
     - TODO: allow for flexible number of worker nodes.
 Changes would have to occur in env.sh.template, create_ignition.sh, deploy.sh, LBDNS.xml, main.tf.withProperties and vcd.sh
-    - TODO: make scripts generic to OCP versions allowing user to specify version and change create_ignition.sh to use appropriate installer version binary

 ## Install OpenShift